uweb/uw_wp_theme/README.md

 ## Component-based approach
 *Please note this section was copied from the WP Rig README.*

-UW Social takes a component-based approach to WordPress themes.
+UW WordPress Theme takes a component-based approach to WordPress themes.
 Out of the box, the compiled theme uses `index.php` as the core template file for all views (index, archives, single posts, pages, etc).
 The `/optional` folder holds optional template files that can be accessed via the [WordPress Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/).
 To activate these files, move or copy them into the root `/dev` folder.
 The `/optional` folder is ignored by the Gulp build process.

 The separation of Pluggable and External features into their own folders allows the theme developer to swap out any feature for an external feature (AMP components) or non-php feature (JavaScript framework etc) without interfering with the core theme functions.